SOPP 2025 at Fuji Sanctuary

 Sunday, May 18, 2025, 11:00~13:30 Japan time

-The 21st Symphony of Peace Prayers will be broadcast online from Fuji Sanctuary in Japan, the global home of the SOPP, on May 18, 2025, bringing together people from all around the world in their deep and sincere wish for peace on earth and interfaith harmony.
+The 21st Symphony of Peace Prayers was broadcast online from Fuji Sanctuary in Japan, the global home of the SOPP, on May 18, 2025, bringing together people from all around the world in their deep and sincere wish for peace on earth and interfaith harmony.

-Last year, the SOPP marked its 20th year, thanks to the continued support from all of you — participants and guests — who have steadfastly believed in the SOPP’s mission to unite humanity in prayer, transcending all differences of faith, nationality, and background.
+In 2024, the SOPP marked its 20th year, thanks to the continued support of participants and guests, who have steadfastly believed in the SOPP’s mission to unite humanity in prayer, transcending all differences of faith, nationality, and background.

 Each year, the SOPP celebrates humanity’s common wish for a world of peace and harmony, through a show of interfaith unity and with shared prayers for peace throughout the world.
 In recent years, the SOPP has also been the venue for a variety of global initiatives, including the inauguration of the Fuji Declaration (2015), the launch of the Soul of WoMen campaign (2016), and the introduction of the Divine Spark IN (2018).

-The following prayer leaders are scheduled to participate in this year’s event:
+The following prayer leaders participated in this year’s event:

 Rev. Deborah Moldow (Christianity)